ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/7-advanced-inventories/_index.md

 What it basically does is to return the data collected by curl when called with **--list** and as the data includes **\_meta** information about the host variables Ansible will not call it with **--host**.
 The curl command is of course the place where your script would get data by whatever means, format it as proper JSON and return it.

-But before we integrate the custom inventory script into our Tower cluster, it’s a good idea to test it on the command line first:
+But before we integrate the custom inventory script into our controller cluster, it’s a good idea to test it on the command line first:

 - Bring up your VSCode terminal
 - Create the file `dyninv.sh` with the content shown above (use VI or the VSCode editor)